David9203/U3project/README.md

 ## Failed Attemps
+The hd5 models for the next notebooks can be download to this link https://drive.google.com/open?id=1R1pN0bzYrhObz7FmNMkUqdtTQFKN2pdZ only for udea users

 - U3-1, firts attempt using transferlearning Vgg16 and Inception on 100 classes, in here i learn that i dont have the computation capacity to correctly classify the 100 classes, so i decided to start with a lower number of classes ussing inception with 20 classes